 Sherry Selgrad experienced the ECC campus for one day before the COVID-19 shutdown forced remote work and classes on students and staff.
 Despite her brief first exposure to the campus, Selgrad holds a critical role in connecting our community as a student system specialist in Teaching, Learning, and Student Development (TLSD).

 In April 1972, a young Mexican-American woman in Aurora, Illinois, made history.
 Twenty-eight-year-old Maria Margarita Decker won the election to the Kane County Board.
 She was likely the first Latinx person to be elected to prominent office in Illinois.

-Rick Mao has been with ECC since 2002 and serves as the Dean of the Division of Communications and Behavioral Sciences.
-As part of his work, Rick rounds up the best of the best in educators for the department, and his success is evident in the outstanding faculty and their dedication to ECC students.
+Rick Mao, PhD, has been with ECC since 2002 and serves as the Dean of the Division of Communications and Behavioral Sciences.
+As part of his work, Dr. Mao rounds up the best of the best in educators for the department, and his success is evident in the outstanding faculty and their dedication to ECC students.

 Michelle Kershner, a Chicago native and associate professor of Mathematics, has been teaching at ECC since 2016.
 One thing she is most excited about for the upcoming year is less teaching online and getting back to more classroom time in person.

 As the executive assistant for Institutional Advancement, Jennifer Garner has the answers you need, and if she doesn’t, is more than happy to find them for you.
 Garner had her start at ECC in 2019, navigating a new team and switching to remote work.